Joe Biden Wins 2020 Presidential Election As Donald Trump Pushes Lawsuits, Recounts

 A false victory claim by Trump early Wednesday; baseless accusations of election fraud; litigation, including lawsuits thrown out by judges in Michigan and Georgia; and skirmishes at vote counting locations in Detroit and Phoenix lent an air of instability to the country's core democratic process this week.

 The stock market this week rallied on the rising prospects for a Democrat-led White House and Republican-led Senate.
 The resulting gridlock would put the brakes on sweeping Democratic changes, namely a potential increase in taxes and regulation.
-The Dow Jones Industrial Average gained 6.87% during the week, opening with 26,787.65 and closing at 28,323.40.
-The three major U.S. indexes recorded their best week of trading since April.

 The Incoming Biden-Harris Administration: Biden, 77, served as a U.S. senator from Delaware from 1973 to 2009 before becoming vice president under President Barack Obama for two terms.